 There are few things as fun to share with the kids as cookies…except for a giant cookie!
 And this cookie cake fits the bill and totally made my girls light up with amazement when they saw it come out of the oven.
 It’s easier to bake since you can bake all of the batter at once and once it’s cooled, it’s ready to serve simply by slicing it up.

 We shared this on a recent afternoon when the girls were home from school and daycare a little earlier than usual, which made for an unexpected treat—and a new favorite dessert to share.

 Healthy Cookie Cake

 I love baking treats for my family, but I almost always find conventional recipes to be too sweet for my taste—and for the amount of sugar I’d prefer my little ones to have.
-In this cookie cake, I reduced the sugar, but kept enough to keep the slightly crisp around the edges texture, and used some applesauce in the mix with the butter.
-This manages to deliver with results, but is slightly less overtly sweet.
-(Though my husband approves of it, so you can be assured that it’s still plenty sweet!)
+In this cookie cake, I reduced the sugar, keeping enough to keep the slightly crisp around the edges texture, and used some applesauce in the mix with the butter.

 Ingredients in Chocolate Chip Oatmeal Cookie Cake